mihaifratila/JavaStreamTasks/README.md

 # Home Tasks Solved Problems for the Lambda, Functional Interfaces, Stream API Module

 ## Running the tests
+Find the TestNG Test Runner XML file located in src/test/java/resources Right-click -> Run

-Run the following command in the terminal
+Additionaly, you can run the following command in the terminal
 ```
 mvn test
 ```